370: No Such Thing As George Clooney In A Blackcurrant Suit

 So, you know, if the egg gets a bit of poo on it or whatever as it's being laid, it's fine.
 It doesn't matter.

-But then the problem is you shampoo them, and then there are the higher odds of bacterial invasion.
+The problem is you shampoo them and then there are the higher odds of bacterial invasion.
 So then they have to refrigerate them and spray them with oil.

 It's a nightmare.